 If the parasympathetic nervous system is stimulated, the patient becomes nauseated, dizzy, and may faint.
 Blood pools centrally around their digestive tract and their pulse, respiratory and blood pressure rates fall.
 Their skin is pale and cool.
 Upon awakening, the patient is often confused.
 A parasympathetic ASR may mimic the signs and symptoms of a concussion and make accurate assessment of a traumatic head injury difficult.

-Create as safe an environment as possible in the aftermath of an overwhelming event by mitigating scene threats and calming patients, bystanders, and rescuers as necessary.
+As much as possible, rescuers should strive to create as safe an environment as possible in the aftermath of an overwhelming event by mitigating scene threats and calming patients, bystanders, and rescuers as necessary.
 It's vital not to lie to patients, bystanders, or team members but to be realistic and focus on what you—and they—can do, and are doing to keep them safe.
 This may include removing select people from the scene or shielding them from a chaotic scene.

 Remember that stress affects everyone, including rescuers and care providers.
 You must first reduce your sympathetic ASR (fight or flight response) before attempting to help others.
 Again, be truthful and focus on the present.
 As much as possible, radiate calm.
 Following the Patient Assessment System and using SOAP notes help caregivers reduce their ASR by providing an organized, step by step thought process, that also acts to calm their patients.